Best Dividend Stocks to Look at in Singapore for 2019

 Jardine Matheson Holdings Limited

 Founded in 1832, Jardine Matheson is one of the oldest companies listed on the SGX.
 Also, the company has a wide-ranging network of subsidiaries that transcend almost all sectors of the Singaporean economy.
-Jardine Matheson has operations in the motor vehicle industry, home furnishings, property investments construction and so many more.
+Jardine Matheson has operations in the motor vehicle industry, home furnishings, property investment construction and so many more.
 Virtually, the firm’s business strategy ensures that it cushions its investors from the shocks from a single sector of the economy.

 More breathtaking is the fact that the firm has consistently grown its dividend payouts for the last five years.
 In 2017, the firm paid stockholders 160 cents USD per share and which represented a 7% growth from FY2016.
 For that year, the dividend yield amounted to 2.6%.
 Being a ubiquitous player in the economy, it is safe to say that the firm has sufficient cushion to provide a positive dividend yield in the years ahead.

 As per MTI, the Singapore economy witnessed positive growth in the domestic-oriented services for the year 2018.
 Notably, consumer sentiments picked up, and sectors like food services and retail experienced a positive impact.
-Further, the Ministry revealed that the labor market improved during the year.
+Further, the Ministry revealed that the labour market improved during the year.
 In light of this, the sectors are likely to experience further growth during this year as they remain resilient to the ongoing global trade tensions.
 As such, investors should expect the dividend payout to continue being generous.

 Hutchison Port Holdings Trust